Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 The following steps can assist in running the container on a Pawsey NImbus instance.

-Pull the image to build it on your host (or locally and copy the resulting image to the HPC).
+Pull the image to build it on your host (or locally and copy the resulting image to the host).

 ```bash
 singularity pull docker://sydneyinformaticshub/rnaseq-rstudio:4.1.0